What Women Aren’t Comfortable Talking About When It Comes To Sex

 1) Do your homework.
 Go beyond the basic sex-ed curriculum that some states are lucky to still have.
 There’s so much that these sex-eduation classes are not teaching and it’s important to know all of your options before, during, and after sex.
 It’s important not to only practive safe sex but to know how to be comfortable exploring your sexual side.
 We must make sure that people know all of their options for safe sex, what to do when an STI or STD is contracted, contraception, and options after pregnancy.
 We must make sure that people have a safe space they can go to when asking about not only practicing safe sex but the act of sex itself and how to handle consent when trying new things.
 It’s important to also know what consent is, what sexual assault is, and what rape is and your options for handling any of the above situations in your state.
 Being prepared with knowledge for all situations helps everyone make better decisions for their personal journey so I cannot stress enough how important educating yourself is and educating others who are open to learning more.

-Also read: How To Make Love Last; Is There A Secret?
+Also read articles on love: How To Make Love Last; Is There A Secret?

 2) If you are unable to answer the questions that are brought to you or you yourself have questions that you are afraid to ask, seek out trusted sources for answers.
 If you aren’t comfortable talking about, kinks and fetishes for example, you can lead someone to the Clit Talk Podcast.
 Seek out safe entertaining spaces and safe professional spaces where these answers and so much more are available to you.
 This can be online or in person in your community.